robssit/blog.robssit.com/_posts/2017-04-26-Sonicwall-Connect-Device-to-GMS.md

 layout: default
 title: How-To connect SonicWALL device to Global Management System (GMS)
 author: robss_it
-categories: SonicWALL, GMS, integration
+Categories: SonicWALL, GMS, integration
-tags: SonicWALL, GMS, integration
+Tags: SonicWALL, GMS, integration
 ---

 The steps to connect a SonicWALL device to a GMS system are outlined below.